ken2190/freqstart/README.md

 ### Autostart

-1. bot command has to start with _'freqstart'_ and the rest will be ignored
+1. bot command has to start with _freqstart_ and the rest will be ignored
 2. you can use any symbol to exclude lines but preferably use the hastag
 3. always use absolute paths to strategies and configs
-4. keep the _'proxy.json'_ always at the end of the line or remove it for certain bots
+4. keep the _proxy.json_ always at the end of the line or remove it for certain bots
-5. add your strategies and configs with api keys at the end of the line but before 'proxy.json'
+5. add your strategies and configs with api keys at the end of the line but before _proxy.json_
 6. freqstart only manages the installation and start of bots and no files and functions are altered
 7. read the disclaimer...